CHAPTER Rev 1700 FINANCIAL ACCOUNTING FOR CITIES AND TOWNS

 (4) Reconstruction or construction of a public building not allocated to other functions; and

-(d) Account 4909, improvements other than buildings, shall be for expenditures related to capital project activity that is not otherwise classified.
+(d) Account 4909, “Improvements Other Than Buildings,” shall be for expenditures related to capital project activity that is not classified in (a) through (c) above.

-Rev 1705.16 Function: Interfund Operating Transfers Out.
+Rev 1705.16 Interfund Operating Transfers Out.
 Financial outflows to other funds shall be as follows:

-(a) The account 4911 classification shall be used for transfers to the general fund;
+(a) The account 4911 classification shall be used for transfers to revolving funds established under RSA 31:95-h or RSA 35-B:2;

-(b) The account 4912 classification shall be used for transfers to special revenue funds;
+(b) The account 4912 classification shall be used for transfers to special revenue funds properly established under RSA 31:95-c;

 (c) The account 4913 classification shall be used for transfers to capital projects funds;

-(i) The account 4919 classification shall be used for transfers to any agency funds.
+(m) The account 4919 classification shall be used for transfers to any fiduciary funds.

 (a) Account 4931 shall be for taxes assessed for the county;